denten-books/plain-text/0-intro.md

 latent in the machinery of contemporary computing.
 Just as literary scholarship cannot survive without awareness of its computational present, the design of computational platforms cannot advance without greater awareness of its cultural contexts.
-Much is at stake in the material affordances of the literary artifact.[^ln0-levine] The political struggle for meaning-making, the very opportunity to engage in the act of interpretation, thus begins and ends with the material affordances of the epistemic artifact.
+The political struggle for meaning-making, the very opportunity to engage in the act of interpretation, thus begins and ends with the material affordances of the epistemic artifact.[^ln0-levine]

 [^ln0-levine]: Affordances, as Caroline Levine explains, "describe the potential uses or actions latent in materials and designs."
 For example,